aquadzn/late-night-jazz/README.md

-# late-night-jazz
-Clone of Rainy Mood website but for jazz evening
+The goal of this project is to create a website like rainymood.com but for jazz with noir vibes by using Python with VueJS